Canoo Inc. (GOEV) Stock Could Soon Reward Patient Investors

 Canoo Inc. (GOEV) Insider Activity

-Canoo Inc. disclosed in a document filed with the SEC on Jul 20 that DD Global Holdings Ltd (10% Owner) sold a total of 2,000,000 shares of the company’s common stock.
-The trade occurred on Jul 20 and was made at $4.09 per share for $8.18 million.
-Following the transaction, the insider now directly holds 10.29 million shares of the GOEV stock.
+Canoo Inc. disclosed in a document filed with the SEC on Aug 17 that Sheeran Josette (President) sold a total of 108,211 shares of the company’s common stock.
+The trade occurred on Aug 17 and was made at $3.90 per share for $0.42 million.
+Following the transaction, the insider now directly holds 1.4 million shares of the GOEV stock.